roboryman/prototroller/README.md

 - Merrick Ryman
 - Evan Zhang

 This project is developed in conjunction with the UF CpE Capstone program (Fall 2022 - Spring 2023).
 This project is self-funded.
-As such, donations are appreciated in this educational pursuit (hardware is not cheap nowadays!).
+As such, donations are appreciated in this educational pursuit (hardware is not cheap nowadays).

 ## Hardware Architecture and Aesthetics
 At the highest abstraction our hardware consists of the following: